Chapter 15.04

 Section 1505.1.2 is amended to read as follows:

-Section 1505.1.2 Roof coverings within all other areas.
-The entire roof covering of every existing structure where more than 50 percent of the total roof area is replaced within any one-year period, and the entire roof covering of every existing structure when roof covering applied in the addition, alteration, repair or replacement of the roof exceeds 50 percent of the existing roof area; shall be a fire-retardant roof covering or assembly that is at least Class B.
+Section 1505.1.2 Roof coverings within all other areas other than Fire Hazard Severity Zones or a Wildland-Urban Interface (WUI).
+The entire roof covering of every existing structure where more than fifty (50) percent of the total roof area is replaced within any one-year period, the entire roof covering of every new structure, and any roof covering applied in the alteration, repair or replacement of the roof of every existing structure, shall be a fire-retardant roof covering that is at least Class C fire classification.

 15.04.130 Amendment to Section 1612.3.